Accessibility Percolation with Rough Mount Fuji labels: Rough Mount Fuji accessibility percolation on the lattice

 In this section, we consider Rough Mount Fuji accessibility percolation on the integer lattice $\mathbb{Z}^n$, and aim to prove the results of Section \ref{sec:zd_intro}.

 We recall that in this setting, it is important to specify (a) which paths are permitted, and (b) which distance $d$ we are using in the definition of the RMF model (Definition \ref{RMF}).

 We consider two cases for the permitted paths: the non-backtracking case, where the path is required to move further away from the origin with each step; or the case of all simple paths, i.e.~where paths may take some steps back towards the origin.
+In the latter case the system is no longer monotone in $\theta$ (see Figure \ref{fig:counterexample}) so we introduced two potentially different critical points